Wadebridge: World War II

-Wadebridge is in the constituency of North Cornwall which is currently held by the Conservative MP Scott Mann.
-The main offices of the former North Cornwall District Council were at Trenant Road in the town.
-Wadebridge Town Council is based at Wadebridge Town Hall which was officially opened by Sir Paul Molesworth as the Molesworth Hall and Exchange on 23 May 1988.
+21st century

-Historically Wadebridge was part of St Columb Rural District Council until the creation of Wadebridge Urban District Council in April 1898.
+In 2003, the Perch Garage murders occurred outside the town on the A39 road (Atlantic Highway).

 Geography

 The town straddles the River Camel, 5 mi upstream from Padstow; the town centre being on the west bank of the river.

 On St. Swithin's day 1965, there was a flood in Wadebridge town centre after five and a half inches of rain fell in four and a half hours around high tide.
 The Swan Hotel on The Platt was flooded to a depth of one and a half feet.